samuelnihoul/cyril-backend-2/README.md

 pnpm dev
 ```

-The server has live update capabilities and does not shut down on uncaught errors.
-To shut down the server, press CTRL-C.

 ### For first installation:

 - add the service account as an editor of your sheet.s.
 You can find it in credentials.json (the email address).